AMENDED AND RESTATED BY-LAWS OF

 Whenever any written notice is required to be given under the provisions of any statute or the Articles or Bylaws of this Corporation, a waiver thereof in writing, signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
 Except as otherwise required by statute, neither the business to be transacted at nor the purpose of a meeting needs be specified in the waiver of notice of such meeting.
 Attendance of a person at any meeting shall constitute a waiver of notice of such meeting, except where a person attends a meeting for the express purpose of objecting, at the beginning of the meeting, to the transaction of any business because the meeting was not lawfully called or convened.

-These Bylaws may be amended by participation of two thirds (2/3) of the membership, by attendance, Proxy Representative mail-in vote or Proxy Voter and a simple majority of that number for passage.
-Any proposed amendment or amendments must be mailed to the President at least 60 days prior to the date of the meeting at which the proposed amendment or amendments are to be considered.
+These Bylaws may be amended by participation of two thirds (2/3) of the membership, by attendance, Proxy Representative, email or mail-in vote, or Proxy Voter and a simple majority of that number for passage.
+Any proposed amendment or amendments must be sent to the President at least 60 days prior to the date of the meeting at which the proposed amendment or amendments are to be considered.
 Any proposed amendment or amendments must be mailed to each member at least 30 calendar days prior to the date of the meeting at which the proposed amendment or amendments are to be considered.